- B.A., Wellesley College, M.A., Boston College

-Ms. Diane Gruber is an experienced Research Associate specializing in Child and Youth development.
-Ms. Gruber holds a Master’s degree in Counseling Psychology from Boston College Lynch School of Education, a Bachelor’s degree in Psychology/Education from Wellesley College, and is a licensed counselor in Massachusetts.
-Ms. Gruber has 12 years’ experience in out-of-school time research and evaluation.
+Diane Gruber is an experienced research associate specializing in child and youth development.
+Gruber holds a Master’s degree in Counseling Psychology from Boston College Lynch School of Education, a Bachelor’s degree in Psychology/Education from Wellesley College, and is a licensed counselor in Massachusetts.
+Gruber has 12 years’ experience in out-of-school time research and evaluation.

-Ms. Gruber is part of the research team at NIOST who are currently evaluating the impact of before-school physical activity programs (BOKS) on children’s learning and non-learning outcomes.
+Gruber is part of the research team at the National Institute on Out-of-School Time who are currently evaluating the impact of before-school physical activity programs on children’s learning and non-learning outcomes.
 She is also a member of the team evaluating the Boston and Beyond Summer Learning Project, an integrative summer program that unites Boston Public Schools with community-based organizations to promote improved learning and non-learning outcomes among urban youth, and Boston Partnership project exploring the impact of ELT partnerships in Boston area schools.
-Additionally, she is a member of the research team working on the APT Validity Study II, funded by the William T. Grant Foundation developing video-based training and online feedback system that prepares experienced users of the APT (Assessment of Program Practices Tool) to meet rigorous standards of accuracy for higher stakes purposes.